 Tree Time is an interspecies social practice.
 It is not necessarily an artistic practice, though uses artistic methods and paradigms to contribute to approach scientific and philosophical questions.
 It uses choreographic thinking and investigative bodily approaches to find out how we could socially engage with trees, and what this might mean, both sociologically and ecologically.

 Tree Time stems from the close relationship I have always had with trees, seeing them as individual creatures.
 All of whom exhibit behaviours, make decisions and actively respond to - and communicate with - the world around them (a view that has long been held by many cultures and that mainstream Western science is now coming to support).

 Influenced by Post-Humanism and Object Oriented Ontology, it can serve as a format to rethink modern conceptualisations of – and relationships with – ‘nature’.
-Bringing these large-scale questionings into the smaller scale of a personal connection between two creatures.
+Bringing these large-scale questionings into the smaller scale of a personal connection between two a human and a tree.

-Tree Time calls for the creation of a clearly defined area of science where ecology and sociology coalesce.
-And it asserts that artistic methods and philosophical consideration are necessary tools for working in this area.
-Believing that if we are to reassess the position(s) of humans within ‘natural systems’, then we will need the unbound freedom, self-determination, creativity and sensitivity that art can afford us.
+Tree Time calls for the sciences of ecology and sociology to coalesce; asserting that artistic methods and philosophical consideration are necessary tools for working in this area.
+Positing this from a belief that if we are to reassess the position(s) of humans within ‘natural systems’, then we will need the unbound freedom, self-determination, creativity and sensitivity that art can afford us.

 Caitlin's work with the practice of Tree Time and surrounding questions about human-nature relations and ecological art has been presented at research seminars organised by Stockholm University of The Arts (Working With The Vegetal I & Working With The Vegetal III), Inter Arts Center and The Malmö Academy of Music (Interference Lab #8).